gmag11/EnigmaIOT/readme.md

 ![Key Exchange Finished message format](https://github.com/gmag11/EnigmaIOT/raw/master/img/KeyExchangeFinished.png)

-After node has calculated shared key it generates a Key Exchange Finished message filled with random data and a CRC.
+After node has calculated shared key it generates a Key Exchange Finished message filled with random data.
 These fields are encrypted using shared key and an initialization value (IV) that is sent unencrypted.

 It is used by gateway to check that calculated shared key is correct.